Why I Do What I Do

 In the middle of these failed efforts to find a job, we started noticing some swelling in Jaedin’s legs and chest.
 We took him to see a cardiologist and got the devastating news that he had been diagnosed with a protein-losing blood condition called PLE; with his heart slowly failing, he was now facing a second incurable condition that would likely make any further surgeries too risky to undertake.

 With a resignation letter to my company of almost twenty years – my only employer since my university days – we dove blindly off the cliff.
 The resignation automatically cut off our expatriate benefits, severing every lifeline we had to our former home.
-We cashed in our entire retirement superfund, and I decided I would just stay put and keep sending out resumes until there was nothing left in the bank and immigration officers showed up at our doorstep, cuffed us, and dragged us to the airport against our will.
+We cashed in our entire retirement superfund to cover our medical expenses, and I decided I would just stay put and keep sending out resumes until there was nothing left in the bank and immigration officers showed up at our doorstep, cuffed us, and dragged us to the airport against our will.

-Well despite my newfound resolve, I was having no better luck with my second round of the job hunt.
-One day as I was complaining to a friend named Michael about the dire state of the WA mining industry, he said, “I heard Peter Meurs, an Executive Director over at Fortescue, speak the other day, and he seems to see the light at the end of the tunnel.
-Why don’t you give him a ring?”
+Well, despite my newfound resolve, I was having no better luck with my second round of the job hunt.
+One day as I was complaining to a family friend named Michael about the dire state of the WA mining industry, he said, “I heard the executive director of one of Perth’s biggest mining companies speak the other day, and he seems to see the light at the end of the tunnel.
+His name is Peter Meurs; why don’t you give him a ring?”

 “Sure,” I said, “what’s his number?”

 I was totally joking, but sure enough, Michael texted me Peter’s personal e-mail address and phone number.
 I carefully crafted an e-mail to Peter and was even more surprised to hear back with an offer for an interview with him and some of his colleagues at Fortescue.
-The interview went well, but it turned out that due to my visa status they couldn’t help me either.
-I felt a bit let down, but at the end of the interview I was told that one of their contractors had a hydraulic modeller who was heading back home to New Zealand, leaving some unfinished HEC-RAS work that had to be delivered.
-After so many dead ends, I had nearly given up hope that anyone would be crazy enough to sponsor my visa, but I gave the crew at MWH a call anyway.
+Right from the start of the interview, I was told they couldn’t help me due to my visa status; I felt a bit let down to say the least, but they quickly added that one of their contractors had an unfinished hydraulic model that had to be delivered.
+The model had been created in an American modelling program that wasn’t in widespread use in Australia, and the modeler had moved back overseas to take a different job.
+Perhaps I could help?
+After so many dead ends, I had nearly given up hope that anyone would be crazy enough to sponsor my visa, but as soon as the interview ended, I gave the crew at MWH a call to try my luck.

 Their first question: “Do you know HEC-RAS?”

-And sure enough, my 601st resume ended up landing me an interview, a job offer, and ultimately a sponsored visa that bought me just enough time to get the immigration department off my case until I could submit a permanent residency application for the whole family.
+Sure enough, my 601st resume went off to MWH that night and ended up landing me an interview, a job offer, and ultimately a sponsored visa that bought me just enough time to get the immigration department off my case until I could submit a permanent residency application for the whole family.

 I still wasn’t sure it would be possible, though; we had been told that Jaedin’s health problems would surely knock us out of the running for permanent residency.
 So when we finally received our grant notice – that said “Indefinite” under the stay period and “Nil” under the conditions – to me it bordered on miraculous.